• Skip to primary navigation

 Accra Banana is basically African Banana Fritters.
 These fritters are made in different ways across the continent but the principle for making them remains the same.
 You mix mashed bananas with some form of starch then you divide the mixture into small portions and deep fry.

-The starch used varies and could be regular flour, rice flour, cornmeal or in this case, cassava.
+The starch used varies and could be regular flour, rice flour, cornmeal, or in this case, cassava.

 Cassava

-To make the Accra Banana, the cassava is grated then mixed with mashed/pounded banana.
+To make the Accra Banana, the cassava is grated and then mixed with mashed/pounded banana.
 To make the process easier, I purchased already grated cassava from an Asian store.
 I bought it frozen and allowed it to thaw at room temperature.

 Apparently, Asians have many uses for grated cassava just like West Africans.
 The food fusion in the world is amazing!